-Group Option s
+Group Opti ons

 November 3, 2013 October 28, 2012

 Risk-free interest rate 1.0% 0.8%

 Dividend yield 2.0% 1.4%

 Volatility 48.0% 53.0%

 Expected term (in years) 5.0 5.0

-Group ESPP
+Group ES PP

 November 3, 2013 October 28, 2012

 Risk-free interest rate 0.1% 0.1%

 Dividend yield 2.1% 1.4%

 Volatility 44.0% 50.4%

 Expected term (in years) 0.5 0.5

-Market Group Based Options nber 3, 2013
+Group ket-Based Options vember 3, 2013

 Risk-free interest rate 2.0%

 Dividend yield 2.2%

 Volatility 48.0%

 The dividend yields for the financial years ended November 3, 2013 and October 28, 2012 are based on the historical and expected dividend payouts as of the respective option grant dates.
 For the financial year ended November 3, 2013, expected volatility is based on the combination of historical volatility of guideline publicly-traded companies and our own historical share price volatility over the period commensurate with the expected life of the awards and the implied volatility from traded options in guideline publicly-traded companies and our own shares with a term of 720 days or greater measured over the last three months.
 Effective for the first quarter of financial year 2013 we updated our guideline publicly-traded companies based on direct competitors in our target markets.
-Prior to financial year 2013, expected life of the options and the implied volatility of our previous group of guideline publicly-traded companies over the period commensurate with the expected life of the options and the implied volatility of guideline publicly-traded companies from traded options with a term of 180 days or greater measured over the last three months.
+Prior to financial year 2013, expected volatility was based on the combination of historical volatility of our previous group of guideline publicly-traded companies over the period commensurate with the expected life of the options and the implied volatility of guideline publicly-traded companies from traded options with a term of 180 days or greater measured over the last three months.
 The risk-free interest rate is derived from the average U.S. Treasury Strips rate during the period, which approximates the rate in effect at the time of grant.
 Our computation of expected term was based on other data, such as the data of peer companies and company-specific attributes that we believe could affect employees' exercise behavior.